-The game event table is a compilation of the different game events and their consequences.
+The following game event table is a compilation of the different game events and their consequences.
 It also lists what all Automatic Referee implementations must be capable of handling.

-Note that the information shown in this table here is incomplete.
+The information shown in this table here may be incomplete.
 Please read the sections of the respective events for the full definitions.